T-Mobile integrates Yext to help customers find T-Mobile faster

 ‘We have gone to great lengths to manage all our retail stores internally, from a central database, which is something that most enterprises are struggling to get right.
 We have a centralised system with checks and balances in place, so it all flows out from that one database as a source of truth.
 Yext came in and helped us do that.’

 "What we do impacts everyone’s daily lives," says Glenn May, Senior Search Manager.
-"Whether it’s business or personal — whether a person needs to make an emergency call or keep in touch with friends and family — the service we provide is fundamental.
+"Whether it’s business or personal — whether a person needs to make an emergency call, or keep in touch with friends and family — the service we provide is fundamental.
 We are one of those services that you don’t notice is working until it’s not.
-We need always to be on, have 100% availability and 100% service for our customers and exceed their expectations at all times."
+We need to always be on, have 100% availability, 100% service for our customers, and exceed their expectations at all times."

 Of T-Mobile’s expansive retail presence including kiosks and stores-within-stores, over 3,500 locations are traditional storefronts.
 "It’s a split between franchised and corporate owned," explains May.
 "We have corporate and then what we call TPR, T-Mobile Preferred Retailer.
 Lots of people like receiving the value of one-to-one interaction and they don’t want to drive 20 miles to do that."
 Adds May, "Especially because, as smartphones and tablets become more sophisticated they also become more complicated.
 It’s so much easier for people to go into our locations and have someone walk them through something."